 Lauren Coyle Rosen is Assistant Professor of Anthropology at Princeton University.
 She trained as a cultural anthropologist and as a lawyer.
 She received a Ph.D. in Anthropology from the University of Chicago (2014) and a J.D. from Harvard Law School (2008).
-Her research and teaching interests lie at the intersections of legal and political anthropology, critical theory, historical ethnography, epistemology, spirituality, subjectivity, psychoanalysis, capitalism, and symbolic power.
+Her research and teaching interests lie at the intersections of legal and political anthropology, comparative spirituality, critical theory, moral economy, epistemology, ethics, subjectivity, psychoanalysis, and symbolic power.
 Her geographical focus is on Ghana and, more broadly, on Africa and the diaspora.
 She is currently an external faculty member at the Stevanovich Institute on the Formation of Knowledge at the University of Chicago.
 Prior to assuming her professorship at Princeton, she was a fellow at the Princeton Institute for International and Regional Studies.
 Before this, she was a lecturer on law and social studies at Harvard, as well as a research fellow at the W.E.B.
 Du Bois Research Institute in the Hutchins Center at Harvard.

-Coyle Rosen's research has been supported by awards and fellowships from several sources, including the U.S. Environmental Protection Agency, Social Science Research Council, American Council of Learned Societies, American Philosophical Society, Wenner-Gren Foundation, Lincoln Institute, Some Institutes for Advanced Study (SIAS), Institute for Global Law and Policy at Harvard Law, and Program on the Study of Capitalism at Harvard, as well as the University Center for Human Values and the University Committee on Research in the Humanities and Social Sciences.
+Coyle Rosen's research has been supported by awards and fellowships from several sources, including the U.S. Environmental Protection Agency, Social Science Research Council, American Council of Learned Societies, American Philosophical Society, Wenner-Gren Foundation, Lincoln Institute, Some Institutes for Advanced Study (SIAS), Institute for Global Law and Policy at Harvard Law, and Program on the Study of Capitalism at Harvard.
+Through Princeton, Coyle Rosen's resarch has been supported by grants from the University Center for Human Values, the Princeton Institute for International and Regional Studies, the Program in African Studies, and the University Committee on Research in the Humanities and Social Sciences.

 She currently sits on the executive committee of the Program in African Studies at Princeton and serves as Departmental Representative (for undergraduate studies) for Anthropology.
 She was previously a Faculty Fellow for the Fung Global Fellows Program at Princeton.